hayesgm/vignette/README.md

     @price = [5, 10, 15].vignette

-We've also added a filter to HAML for testing:
+We've also added a filter to HAML for running quick A/b tests:

     %h1
       :vignette